Leshista/LOGO/readme.md

-# A Test Project for Rocket Buisness Company
+# A Test Project for Rocket Business Company